Olian04/discord-sometimes-helpful-bot/README.md

 ### Improvements on old features

+* Event command should have different alternatives for how to sign up as available, ex: (Can lead)
 * Resuscitation of events should handle reactions made while the bot was offline

 ### General Features